 - 6 cups water

-- Cook on high for 8 hours or overnight while you are sleeping.
+Cook on high for 8 hours, or overnight while you're sleeping.